 It's free to get started!

-The first 25 articles processed by our e-mail service are free, after that you'll be asked to purchase credits — this allows us to maintain the service.
+The first 25 articles processed by our e-mail service are free, after that you'll have two options:

 Amazon's Send to Kindle service currently works by accepting documents as attachments to an email message.

 Web articles you read online are usually not in a format that can be sent to your Kindle account directly.
 They need to be cleaned up and converted to a suitable format first.